 Stay ahead of back orders.
-Reorder stock and other supplies with QuickBooks Online.
-Then, track the items when they arrive to keep your stock up to date.
+Reorder inventory and other supplies with QuickBooks Online.
+Then, track the items when they arrive to keep your inventory up to date.
 Here's how.

 Step 1: Check if you have low stock or out of stock items